Sintang Regency: History

-The area was occupied by the Empire of Japan in 1941 as a result of WW2, and then would be liberated in 1945.
+The area was occupied by the Empire of Japan in 1941 as a result of WW2, and then was liberated in 1945.
 This was followed by Indonesian Independence.

 Geography

 Climate

 Sintang, the seat of the regency has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.

-Governance

-Administrative Districts
+Administrative districts

-Following the separation of the former southern part (eleven districts) to form the separate Melawi Regency on 18 December 2003, the residual Sintang Regency consists of fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2021.
+Following the separation of the former southern part (eleven districts) to form the separate Melawi Regency on 18 December 2003, the residual Sintang Regency consists of fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and 2020 Census, together with their official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totalling 390 rural desa and 16 urban kelurahan - the latter all in Sintang District), and its post code.